 - Spectroscopy techniques (such as Raman spectroscopy, photoluminescence spectroscopy, and absorption spectroscopy) are powerful to study the physical behaviors of materials in-depth, as the light-matter interactions involve the physical particles (such as electron, phonon, exciton and trion) whose behaviors decide the properties of the materials.
 We aim to reveal the optical, electric and thermal properties of the nanomaterials and nanostructures using multiple spectroscopic techniques combined with other advanced techniques such as microscope, low temperature, electrical field and magnetic field.
 Besides, we are also interested in manipulating the light-matter interaction in 2D structures through structural engineering (e.g. defects, strain and phase) and coupling with other materials or structures (e.g. plasmonic materials and metamaterials).

 - Innovative surface-enhanced Raman scattering (SERS) techniques for diverse chemical sensors.

-- Our previous research has shown that 2D materials as SERS substrates offering numerous advantages for the quantitative micro species sensing.
+- Our previous research has shown that 2D materials as SERS substrates offer numerous advantages for the quantitative micro species sensing.
 This project is to better understand the interaction between molecules and 2D materials to reveal the mechanisms for Raman enhancement on 2D materials.
-Combing 2D materials with other functional structures, we aim to craft innovative SERS techniques for highly sensitive chemical sensing in diverse systems including food safety, disease diagnosis, and environmental monitoring.
+Combining 2D materials with other functional structures, we aim to craft innovative SERS techniques for highly sensitive chemical sensing in diverse systems including food safety, disease diagnosis, and environmental monitoring.